-The members of the Doctorate committee are: Dr. Shlomo Wagner (Chairperson), Dr. Rafi Lamprecht, Prof. Kobi Rosenblum, Prof. Gal Richter-Levin, and Prof. Mouna Maroun.
+The members of the Doctorate committee are: Prof. Shlomo Wagner (Chairperson), Prof. Rafi Lamprecht, Prof. Kobi Rosenblum, Prof. Gal Richter-Levin, and Prof. Mouna Maroun.

 The Ph.D. research program and curriculum emphasize integrative research from the molecular and cellular levels to system organization and behavior.
 The program accepts outstanding and highly motivated students with a master's degree (M.Sc. or equivalent) in life sciences or exact sciences that includes a written research thesis that has been submitted and approved.
 A master degree grade of at least 85 and a thesis score of at least 86 are required to qualify for the Ph.D. program.

 Graduate students from foreign universities or branches of foreign universities that operate in Israel with the approval of the Higher Education Council, will be required to successfully pass the GRE exam.

 Candidates will be required to submit two letters of recommendation.
 One of these letters should be from their master thesis supervisor.

 Professional Plan Statement Format

 The duration of the Ph.D. program is four years.
 Students studying toward a PhD degree will have to fulfill the following requirements: